manojdobbala/Javascript-Tutorials/README.md

 </ul>

 <h4>HTTP Explained </h4>
-<p>HTTP: Is a request/response protocol between the browser(client) and the web server
+<h4>HTTP Explained </h4>Is a request/response protocol between the browser(client) and the web server
 http request from client to the server contains all the information server needs to send the response

 HTTP GET:get requests asks for data and does not modify any data on the server, typing a url in the browser , clicking on the link